 - Avoid face-to-face contact.

 - When holding your child, place their chin on your shoulder.
 That way, they can’t cough in your face.

 - Make sure to wash your hands after touching your little one.
-Also, wash thoroughly after handling their tissues or dirty clothes, blankets and sheets.
+Also, wash thoroughly after handling their tissues or dirty clothes, blankets, and sheets.

-If your child has a cold, symptoms last a week or two and usually clear on their own.
+If your child has a cold, symptoms last a week or two and are usually clear on their own.
 Children under three months must go to the doctor.
 If your child is over 6 months old, you don’t have to treat their fever.
 But if their fever makes them uncomfortable, treat their symptoms with children’s-formula acetaminophen (Tylenol) or ibuprofen (Advil, Motrin).
 Children under 6 years old should not take cough medicine.